Regardless, having bad credit is a serious threat to businesses and may prevent you from securing a business loan.

 For instance, let’s say that you’re developing a retail product.
 In your crowdfunding campaign, you’ll explain that anyone that donates at least $10 will receive a free sample of the product once it’s completed.
 It’s a win-win!

 Still, we don’t suggest relying on crowdfunding campaigns, as many crowdfunding websites are becoming crowded with eager entrepreneurs.
 To stand out, you must create a compelling pitch and offer intriguing products or services in exchange.
 The more innovative you are, the greater your chances of securing funding will be.

 Secured credit cards are a particularly good option for businesses with poor credit.
 Your credit card is secured with a deposit that will cover your minimum monthly payment.
-This reduces the risk for the lender, allowing them to extend credit to businesses with subpar credit.
+This reduces the risk for alternative lenders, allowing them to extend credit to businesses with subpar credit.

 If you’ve pursued the options above but have still been unable to secure financing, you should try to improve your credit score.
 By boosting your credit score, you could increase your chances of approval if you want to re-apply for a business loan.

 So, how do you improve your credit score?
-First, ensure that there are no mistakes on your credit score.
-Someone may have stolen your identity, for example, using your name to establish credit lines that were never repaid.
+First, ensure that there are no mistakes on your credit report.
+Someone may have stolen your identity, for example, using your name to establish a bank account, or credit lines that were never repaid.

 From there, you should use credit frequently, always repaying it on time.
 This will benefit your “track record.”
 The more payments you make on time, the better your credit will be!

 Conclusion: You Have Financing Options (Even If You Have Poor Credit)

 Unfortunately, many business owners struggle to secure loans because of low credit scores.
 It’s important to address the underlying issues and to improve your credit score.
 Still, if you need financing immediately, there are programs available to those with low credit scores.
 We suggest considering all your options, so that you can receive the bad credit business loan